 Growing Conditions for Select Bamboos

 Silverstripe bamboo (Bambusa dolichomerithalla Silverstripe) is a clumping type of bamboo rather than a running kind, so it is easier to control.
-Becoming a maximum of 25 feet tall at maturity, its namesake feature is the silvery-white stripes that run down its slender leaves.
+Becoming a maximum of 25 feet high at maturity, its namesake feature is the silvery-white stripes that run down its slender leaves.
 But it is cold-hardy only to USDA planting zone 8.
 It prefers to grow in full sun to partial shade.
 Silverstripe bamboo is one of the fastest-growing kinds.

 For those who live in cold climates, it is critical to find a bamboo to grow that is suitable for your climate.
-For, as with another tropical favorite, the palm tree, there are both tender and cold-hardy bamboos.
+Just like with another tropical favorite, the palm tree, there are both tender and cold-hardy bamboos.
 Golden bamboo (Phyllostachys aurea) is one of the cold-hardy types, being suited to zones 6 to 10.
 Also called "fish pole bamboo," it reaches a maximum height of 30 feet.
 This running type of bamboo can be grown in full sun or in partial sun.
 If you want it to live up to its common name of "golden bamboo," grow it in full sun: It is the direct sunlight that turns it a golden color.
 Otherwise, the culms will be green.

 Arrow bamboo (Pseudosasa japonica) is a running type grown in zones 6 to 9.
 The narrow leaves are long (5 to 13 inches), adding to the plant's beauty.
-It grows to a maximum of 18 feet tall, which is just about right for a living privacy hedge along a property border; its dense growth gives it the ability to screen out prying eyes very well.
+It grows to a maximum of 18 feet high, which is just about right for a living privacy hedge along a property border; its dense growth gives it the ability to screen out prying eyes very well.
 Most people in temperate climates grow it in full sun to partial shade, but it tolerates full shade better than many kinds of bamboo.

 Another bamboo that can stand the cold is yellow groove bamboo (Phyllostachys aureosulcata), which grows in zones 4 to 9.
 Attaining a maximum height of 18 feet, it wants to be grown in full sun.
 Although it displays more drought-resistance at maturity than some types of bamboo, it performs better in a consistently moist soil enriched with compost.
 Yellow groove bamboo is a running type of bamboo.
 Its green culms bear yellow grooves, a trait that stands out most on young shoots.